 Tyler Peak is one of the most impressive summits in the southern Lemhi Range.
 Larry Prescott completed what is probably the first winter ascent in March 2016.
 I have excerpted the climbing portion of Larry’s trip report to fully describe and preserve his traverse description.
-However, use the link below to experience his full trip report below which contains so much more information and incredible photography.
+However, use the link below to experience his full trip report below which has much more information and incredible photography.
 The report is an engaging story of mountaineering pluck and perseverance.
 A great read.
 Larry passed away in late October 2016.
+USGS Tyler Peak

 “Finally made it to the cliffs at the base of the summit block.
 It looked like it was possible to climb up and through the rocks.
-It was definitely approaching class 4 climbing on rock, snow, and ice.
+It was definitely approaching Class 4 climbing on rock, snow, and ice.
 I kicked in a few steps and then decided to avoid such a climb.
 I was not sure, even if I could make the initial pitch, I would find a passage through the top of the rock bands.
 Also, being alone, I was concerned about keeping myself in one piece for a long descent.
 I decided to drop off the ridge and skirt the rocks at the base.
 This was the sketchiest part of the climb.
-I carefully made my way down the steep snow covered slope.
+I carefully made my way down the steep, snow-covered slope.
 A few times the snow was almost waist deep and I was worried about triggering a slide.
-The run out was over cliffs!
-I kept my axe in a constant self belay and proceeded carefully.
-Was much relieved to leave the deep snow and round the bottom of the rock band.
-I snapped a photo of my descent line. for some reason it seemed a lot steeper than this image makes it out to be.
+The run-out was over cliffs!
+I kept my axe in a constant self belay position and proceeded carefully.
+I was much relieved to leave the deep snow and round the bottom of the rock band.
+I snapped a photo of my descent line.
+For some reason, it seemed a lot steeper than this image makes it out to be.
 I guess you just had to be there.”

 “The next section of the climb was up an incredibly steep scree face with patches of snow and ice.
 It was so steep that to attack it directly required me to use both hands and feet.
 I ended up slowly traversing back and forth to reach the summit.
 It was cool to find a single trail of goat tracks (I think) curved over the summit.”